wycomco/kimai-cli/README.md

 kimai configure
 ```

-This will prompot you for your kimai URL (e.g. `https://kimai.your-site.com`) and your login credentials.
+This will prompt you for your kimai URL (e.g. `https://kimai.your-site.com`) and your login credentials.
 These credentials will only be used to retrieve your api key from the Kimai backend.
 They will not be stored
 anywhere.

 ## Updating